 While developing the gummy, Kiva found that a higher amount of CBN created a kind of “cannabis hangover experience,” something most people wouldn’t want.
 Keeping this in mind, they devised a perfectly balanced ratio of 5mg of THC and 1 mg of CBN, which would allow users to get a good night’s sleep, but wake up refreshed the next day.
 That was exactly what I needed.

-My first impression was that it had a nice, natural blueberry flavor, with only minimal weed taste.
+My first impression was that it had a nice, natural blueberry flavor, with only minimal cannabis plant taste.
 (Kiva opts for natural flavors over the corn syrup commonly used in edibles.)
 It was delicious, but dangerous, since I had to make sure I shut the tin immediately so I didn’t mindlessly pop another one in my mouth.
 The gummy worked fairly quickly, and I began feeling sleepy within 30 minutes.

 With my eyes half-closed, I brushed my teeth and barely made it to bed, thankful that I had the smarts to wash my face earlier.
 I passed out as soon as my head hit my pillow.
 In the middle of the night, I woke up to use the bathroom and noticed I felt groggy.
 However, the next morning, that sluggishness was gone.
 The next day, I had a similar experience, falling asleep fairly fast.
 Though, this time I slept through the entire night.
 For the next couple of days, I didn’t change my dosage, deciding to stick to just one gummy.
 I thought, If it ain’t broke, don’t fix it, and I feared two gummies (10 mg of THC) would be too strong for me.